py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 At China Care Medical we strive to bring you the best 21st-century medical equipment for your hospital to put you ahead of your competition at the lowest cost possible.
 You can pay for your equipment at [warehouse prices](https://www.chinacaremedical.com/) and save money.

 All our medical machines come with a guarantee of up to 24 months.
-While under the guarantee, you get free assistance from installation to reparing if needed.
+While under the guarantee, you get free assistance from installation to repair if needed.
 China Care Medical will still support and guarantee a good functioning of your equipment after your guarantee has ended at a reasonable fee.

 We continue to make your life easy by bringing to you a team of passionate individuals, qualified engineers, and world-class technologies such as WindaEDM software.

 ## How to download WindaEDM

-Currently we have a [webapp version](http://saas.windasoft.com/manage#manage/welcome) and smartphone versions both for [Android and OIS](http://saas.windasoft.com/download) devices.
+Currently, we have a [webapp version](http://saas.windasoft.com/manage#manage/welcome) and smartphone versions both for [Android and OIS](http://saas.windasoft.com/download) devices.
 The difference is just the look, but the features are pretty much the same.
 This guide will include directions and screenshots of the mobile device App version, but if you decide to use the [web app version](http://saas.windasoft.com/manage#manage/welcome) on your phone's web browser, or laptop, you're more than welcome to do so.
 It's important to remember that some features might look different, but the lesson you'll learn here won't be a total loss regardless of the platform you choose.

 To download the app on your smartphone Android, or IOS, click on this link ----> [Download](http://saas.windasoft.com/download) this will open up a webpage like the one below.